marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    >🔎 **Observation** - You can see that the runtime is serving the different types of Azure Functions.

-8. Call the Client Function via the tool of your choice e.g. VSCode REST Client.
+8. Call the Client Function via the tool of your choice e.g. the RESTClient extension of VSCode.

    ```rest
    POST http://localhost:7071/api/orchestrators/OnboardingOrchestrator